jardondaful/jardondaful/README.md

 ## About Me

-Hello there! 👋 I'm Jordan Lin, a student at UCLA pursuing a B.S. in Computer Science & Engineering with a minor in Geospatial Information Systems and Technologies.
+Hello there! 👋 I'm Jordan Lin, a student at UCLA pursuing a B.S. in Computer Science & Engineering and minoring in Geospatial Information Systems and Technologies.
 My academic and professional journey is driven by a passion for solving complex problems through innovative technology solutions. 🎓🚀

-I've worked on a diverse range of projects, from developing dynamic user interfaces to automating backend processes and engaging in comprehensive GIS analyses.
-My roles as a Software Development Intern at Esri and a Part-Time UI/UX Designer & Website Developer at UCLA's Asian American Studies Center have honed my skills in frontend development, UX design, and system automation. 🌐💡
+I've engaged in a variety of projects that span dynamic UI development, backend automation, and comprehensive GIS analyses.
+My roles as a Software Development Intern at Esri and a Part-Time UI/UX Designer & Website Developer at UCLA's Asian American Studies Center have sharpened my skills in frontend development, UX design, and system automation. 🌐💡

-I aim to leverage my technical expertise to create accessible, engaging, and efficient solutions for real-world challenges, continuously seeking opportunities for learning and growth. 🌟📚
+I am dedicated to leveraging my technical expertise to develop accessible, engaging, and efficient solutions for real-world challenges, always seeking opportunities for learning and growth. 🌟📚

 ## GIS Projects (ArcGIS Online Username: jlin_181Bsum22)

-Here are some of the key GIS projects I've worked on:
+- 🚶‍♂️ **TrailMatch (React, Natural Language Processing API, ArcGIS Online, Figma)**: As a Software Developer, GIS Analyst, and UI/UX Designer, I integrated Natural Language Processing API with ArcGIS products and React.js for dynamic hiking trail recommendations based on live data.
+I automated 3D visualization of trail features, such as nearby gas stations and the amount of sunshine, enhancing user engagement.

+- 🚌 **Bruin Bus Route/Stop Locator (ArcGIS Pro, ArcGIS Online, Python)**: Optimized Los Angeles bus route selection using Python and GTFS data, improving UCLA student travel efficiency.
+Automated the production of visual route guides and schedules for better navigation in Los Angeles.

+- Additional GIS Projects:
-- 🗺️ **Evacuation Site Suitability Analysis**: Analyzed potential evacuation sites using ArcGIS for optimal emergency planning.
+  - 🗺️ Evacuation Site Suitability Analysis
-- 🌉 **Bridging the Darien Gap with Cost Analysis**: Utilized GIS for a cost analysis on bridging the Darien Gap, blending engineering principles with geospatial insights.
+  - 🌉 Bridging the Darien Gap with Cost Analysis
-- 📶 **T-Mobile Cellular Tower Network Development**: Designed a network development plan for T-Mobile, optimizing cellular coverage across regions.
+  - 📶 T-Mobile Cellular Tower Network Development
-- ☀️ **Major California City Temperatures in August**: Conducted a climate analysis of major California cities in August, using GIS tools for environmental impact studies.
+  - ☀️ Major California City Temperatures in August
-- **🌍 Mapping Vernal Swale Italian Thistle Invasion**: Leveraged UAV technology and GIS tools like ArcGIS Pro and GRASS GIS for environmental analysis, focusing on the spread of invasive species.
-- **🚶‍♂️ TrailMatch**: Developed an application integrating Natural Language Processing API with ArcGIS products and React.js for dynamic hiking trail recommendations, showcasing skills in software development, GIS analysis, and UI/UX design.

 ## Personal/Team Projects (Language(s)/Framework)

-- 💬 **Twitch Moderator Bot (Node.js)**: Created a bot to enhance the Twitch viewer experience through automated moderation and viewer engagement features.
-- 🍔 **Bruin Bites (React.js)**: Developed a platform enabling UCLA students to share dining preferences and reviews, incorporating dynamic user profiles and leveraging geospatial data for an enhanced user experience.
+- 🍔 **Bruin Bites (JavaScript, React, Bootstrap, Firebase)**: Engineered a dynamic user profile system for UCLA students to share dining preferences and reviews.
+Developed a system integrated with GIS mapping to visualize dining preferences across UCLA, leveraging geospatial data for an enhanced user experience.

+- 💬 **Twitch Bot (Twitch API, OAuth, Node.js)**: Combined the Twitch API with OAuth to automate viewer experience enhancement and request fulfillment.
+Utilized asynchronous code to execute up to 5+ commands simultaneously.

+- 🖨️ **DMA Printlab Status Interface (Python, Flask, Ansible, YAML, SQL, React, JavaScript, HTML, CSS)**: Streamlined data retrieval from 100+ machines at UCLA's DMA Printlab.
+Developed a web interface for effective machine status and statistics display.

 ## Classes Repositories